john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 # Data Structures

-A "data structure" is a way to organize data you want to store in the computer.
-In the first class we saw simple pieces of data we wanted to store, as a basic `type`: integers, floats, strings, and booleans.
+A "data structure" is a way to organize data and store it in a computer.
+In the first class we saw simple pieces of data we wanted to store as a basic `type`s: integers, floats, strings, and booleans.
 But what if we want to store several pieces of data together?
-You will want to be able to assign, store, and retrieve large amounts of data as easily as possible.
-Python has four standard data structures built right in, that you will find useful: lists, dictionaries, tuples, and sets.
+We will want to be able to assign, store, and retrieve large amounts of data as easily as possible.
+Python has four standard data structures built in that you will find useful: lists, dictionaries, tuples, and sets.

 ####  lists